Limited Time Offer

 If you want to learn more about the different types of ketamine administration, read the article: What is Ketamine Therapy?

-While temporary side effects fade quickly, understanding the long term side effects of ketamine requires looking at how your body filters the medicine over time.
+While temporary side effects fade quickly, understanding the long term side effects of ketamine drug requires looking at how your body filters the medicine over time.
 Because the drug exits through the kidneys, repeated exposure can irritate the urinary tract, much like how coarse salt irritates a skin scrape.
 This constant friction creates a real potential for bladder damage from chronic use, making strict medical supervision and proper dose spacing essential for your safety.
 Clinicians continue to study the long term effects ketamine use may pose to the urinary tract so that monitoring and prevention remain front and center.

 Recognizing early warning signs prevents lasting harm.
 Doctors call this severe inflammation cystitis, and catching ketamine induced ulcerative cystitis symptoms early is your best defense against irreversible damage.